Sophisticated Representation For The Property Division Process

 - Any prenuptial, postnuptial or separation agreements

-Our lawyers will work to protect you from any adverse effects of having cosigned your name to loans for which your spouse is solely responsible.
+Our divorce lawyers will work to protect you from any adverse effects of having cosigned your name to loans for which your spouse is solely responsible.
 For instance, if both your names are on a credit card that only your spouse uses, we can help ensure that creditors cannot come after you for that debt.

 There are several possible resolutions when a marital residence must be divided: